duplaja/aws-polly-long/README.md

 - Text to convert in a single file in UTF-8 format

+## Usage
+- Place text to convert and audiobook.py in the same folder
+- Modify the inputfilename to match your text to convert, and if desired, change the pollyvoice and outputname.
+- Run the script: python audiobook.py
+- Let the script run (may take a while for larger texts, ~2 hours for 1.25 million characters

 #### References
 This project is based on this tutorial, with some bug-fixes and QoL improvements: https://aws.amazon.com/blogs/machine-learning/convert-your-text-into-an-mp3-file-with-amazon-polly-and-a-simple-python-script/